-Fruit flies of the red eyed variety, which are also called gnats, are a fly species from the Drosophilae family.
-Fruit flies are found in just about any place in the world, but are more frequently located in tropical regions.
+Fruit flies of the red-eyed variety, which are also called gnats, are a fly species from the Drosophila family.
+Fruit flies are found in just about any place in the world but are more frequently located in tropical regions.
 One of the most common fly species, these pests are marked by their yellow and brown coloring, red eyes, and series of black rings around their abdominal area.

 About Red Eyed Fruit Flies

-Red eye fruit flies have a typical life span of one month, but may live for up to three months under the proper conditions.
-Included among their predators are spiders, ants and a variety of different birds.
-Since red eyed fruit flies are ground bound, this makes them easy prey for any of their predators.
-However, the death of a red eyed fruit flies is usually due to a decrease in temperature or the removal of items for them to feed on.
+Red-eye fruit flies have a typical life span of one month but may live for up to three months under the proper conditions.
+Included among their predators are spiders, ants, and a variety of different birds.
+Since red-eyed fruit flies are ground-bound, this makes them easy prey for any of their predators.
+However, the death of red-eyed fruit flies is usually due to a decrease in temperature or the removal of items for them to feed on.

 Relevant Red Eyed Fruit Fly Site and Eating Habits

-The red eyed fruit fly are not territorial and often gather in large groups once a suitable meal has been discovered.
+The red-eyed fruit fly is not territorial and often gathers in large groups once a suitable meal has been discovered.
 Once they've found a feeding area, they will make their home close by and return repeatedly.
 Because they require optimal temperatures and moisture to reproduce, females usually gather during the summer months, with the population's reproduction peaking during the harvest season.

 Hibernation and Reproduction

-The red eyed fruit fly's larvae is best developed in areas with high instances of moisture and heat.
-Areas with standing water are a common breeding ground for red eyed fruit flies.
+The red-eyed fruit fly's larvae are best developed in areas with high instances of moisture and heat.
+Areas with standing water are a common breeding ground for red-eyed fruit flies.
 Without these conditions, in addition to a regular food supply, these flies will die within three weeks.

 Fruit flies are noted for their ability to reproduce very quickly.
 Females are able to lay 100 eggs on a daily basis, and up to 2,000 over the course of their life.
 A female fruit fly is ready to be courted by a male within the first two days of their initial emergence and they typically prefer a shorter duration during their sexual encounters, as opposed to their male counterparts.

-As the weather grows colder, red eyed fruit flies either begin to die off or begin a process known as diapause, which means they will cease all development and reproduction and go into a sleep mode.
-There are, however, certain species who are bred in northern climates who go through a more typical hibernation process.
+As the weather grows colder, red-eyed fruit flies either begin to die off or begin a process known as diapause, which means they will cease all development and reproduction and go into sleep mode.
+There are, however, certain species that are bred in northern climates that go through a more typical hibernation process.

 Controlling Red Eyed Fruit Flies